-The proposed MACK Innovation Park consisting of roughly 1.2 Million square feet of industrial and office space spread across an 11-building campus.
+The proposed MACK Innovation Park consisting of roughly 1.2 Million square feet of industrial and office space spread across a multi-building campus.
 Along with the high-quality building design and layout, the project will also include a substantial amount of infrastructure for the overall site including the completion of 91st Street, internal circulation drives, drainage channels and perimeter improvements.
+This SOUTH PHASE application includes four (4) buildings totaling roughly 400,000 square feet.